-I also didn’t support Hillary, however, what I do support is great marketing strategies and that’s what we are going to discuss here today.
+I also didn’t support Hillary however, what I do support is great marketing strategies and that’s what we’re going to discuss here today.

 Whether you’re a business owner, marketer, real estate agent or somebody who just wants to be insta-famous.
-It’s important that you learn from the absolute masters that can boost your brand ahead of your competitors.
+It’s important that you learn from the absolute masters that have simplified branding.

 Whether you like him or don’t as an aspiring professional it will pay to see the marketing methods he used to be successful.

-So only exit this article if you hate trump, and don’t like making money…
+So only exit this article if you genuinely hate trump, and don’t like making money…

 1.)
 Master The Message